Tractor Trailer Accident

 A very common type of tractor trailer accident is referred to as an under-ride accident.
 The trailer of a tractor trailer is usually 45 inches above the ground, whereas the front bumpers of most small vehicles are only about 30-35 inches above ground level.
 Due to such disparities, in many cases of tractor trailer accidents, a smaller vehicle goes under the rear of the trailer and often gets stuck under it.
 This is known as an under-ride accident.

-In under-ride tractor trailer accidents, it is not uncommon for the entire top of the cars to be sliced away, and one can just imagine a similar kind of fate of the driver and any passengers in the vehicle.
+In under-ride tractor trailer accidents, it is not uncommon for the entire top of the car to be sliced away, and one can just imagine a similar kind of fate of the driver and any passengers in the vehicle.
 These types of tractor trailer accidents are almost always fatal, the fatality typically being of the people in the smaller passenger vehicle.

 Under-ride accidents do not only occur from the rear of tractor trailers, but also occur from the sides of the truck.
 A smaller vehicle can as easily go under a tractor trailer from the side as it can from behind.

-Well, something has been done.
 The US Department of Transportation (DOT) now requires all tractor trailers to have rear bumpers that are not more than 22 inches high from ground level.
 The DOT also requires tractor trailers to have rear and side retro-reflective tape, so as to avoid under-ride accidents.
 But in spite of all these measures, tractor trailer accidents still occur at alarming frequencies.

-The bumper guards do not protect smaller vehicles from sideways under-rides, and even the rear bumpers often do not withstand a severe impact and crumble under such forces, thus resulting in under-ride accidents.
+The bumper guards do not protect smaller vehicles from sideways under-rides, and even the rear bumpers often do not withstand a severe impact and crumble under such forces, thus still resulting in under-ride accidents.

 Recovering Damages

-If you, or a loved one, or anyone you know, has suffered any kind of injuries from a tractor trailer accident, or if an under-ride accident has resulted in the death of a loved one, you may be entitled to receive damages.
+If you, a loved one, or anyone you know has suffered any kind of injuries from a tractor trailer accident, or if an under-ride accident has resulted in the death of a loved one, you may be entitled to receive damages.
 Consult an experienced accident attorney to know more about your options in case of tractor trailer accidents.

-Info™ State Truck Accidents Information:
+Legal•Info State Truck Accidents Information